 began with Gentle Teaching…

-From the earliest years of my counseling career, I’ve been integrating the social vision and relationship-building framework of Gentle Teaching into my practice, and it continues to be the heart of my work.
+From the earliest days of my counseling career, I’ve been integrating the social vision and relationship-building framework of Gentle Teaching into my practice, and it continues to be the heart of my work.

 In 2012, the Institute was officially incorporated as a 501(c)3 non-profit organization.
 Research, writing and publishing became important to the overall goals of The Institute.
 This began with creating Gentle Teaching-based curriculum materials and professional tools for competence and certification training to benefit the professional development of caregivers.
 The Institute has utilized resources within the community, including funding scholarship and retreat opportunities and advancing research and technology integration to support their overall quality of life and their practice of mentoring a spirit of gentleness with Individuals with Intellectual and Developmental Disabilities.